gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 #### Grammar

+You can use [o]{.tokipona} in place of [li]{.tokipona} in a sentence to turn that sentence into an instruction or command!
+This doesn't change the grammar much, but you can omit the subject before [o]{.tokipona} in which case it is intended for the listener.

-You can optionally include `taso` before a sentence, which connects it to previous statements in a similar way to "but" or "however" in English.
+You can optionally include [taso]{.tokipona} before a sentence, which connects it to previous statements in a similar way to "but" or "however" in English.

 > (taso) [subject] (li) [predicate] (e [object])